University of Queensland

 Senate is the peak governing body of the University as constituted by the University of Queensland Act 1998.
 The 35th Senate began its four-year term on 1 January 2022.

 The primary role of Senate is to exercise oversight of the University and its affairs.
 In particular, Senate ensures that the appropriate structures, policies, processes and planning are in place for UQ to effectively manage its activities and achieve its goals.
-Senate reviews and approves the strategic direction of the University as outlined in UQ's Strategic Plan 2022-2025.
+Senate reviews and approves the strategic direction of the University.

 Senate endorses the Voluntary Code of Best Practice for the Governance of Australian Universities.